 Figure 10-94w – TDD SSW Feedback frame transmit time for unscheduled TDD group BF

-If an initiator received a TDD SSW Feedback frame, after the time offset indicated by the following equation, the initiator shall set its DMG antenna to the same sector that was used to transmit the respective TDD SSW frame to transmit a TDD SSW Ack frame to the responder:
+If the initiator received a TDD SSW Feedback frame, it shall set its DMG antenna to the same sector that was used to transmit the respective TDD SSW frame, and transmit one or more TDD SSW Ack frames to the responder, starting at the following offset from the end of the last transmitted TDD SSW frame:

 InitiatorAckOffsetn – [AckCountIndex × TXTIME(TDD SSW Ack) + (CountIndex + 1 – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (8)

-where:

-InitiatorAckOffsetn is the Initiator Ack Offset subfield value, in microseconds, in the nth responder’s Responder Info subfield in the TDD SSW frame with the same TX Sector ID within the same TDD slot.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW or TDD SSW Ack frame to the start of the corresponding TDD SSW Ack frame; b) the second factor is TXTIME(TDD SSW), which is variable.
+where InitiatorAckOffsetn is the value of the Initiator Ack Offset subfield in the nth responder’s Responder Info subfield of the TDD SSW frame with the same TX Sector ID within the same TDD slot, and CountIndex and AckCountIndex are respectively the values of the Count Index and Ack Count Index subfields in the received TDD SSW frame.

-CountIndex is the Count Index subfield value from the received TDD SSW or TDD SSW Ack frame

-AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame

-The TDD SSW Ack frame shall include the DMG antenna and the sector used by the initiator to transmit the TDD SSW Ack frame in, respectively, the TX Antenna ID and TX Sector ID subfields, the DMG antenna and sector used by the responder to transmit the TDD SSW Feedback frame in, respectively, the Decoded TX Antenna ID and Decoded TX Sector ID subfields, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and, optionally, the time offsets to exchange Announce frames in case of unscheduled TDD beamforming.
+The TDD SSW Ack frame shall include the DMG antenna and the sector used by the initiator to transmit the TDD SSW Ack frame in, respectively, the TX Antenna ID and TX Sector ID subfields, the DMG antenna and sector used by the responder to transmit the TDD SSW Feedback frame in, respectively, the Decoded TX Antenna ID and Decoded TX Sector ID subfields, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and, when performing unscheduled TDD beamforming, time offsets to exchange frames containing TDD Route, TDD Slot Structure, and TDD Slot Schedule elements.

 …

-Once the initiator sends a TDD SSW Ack frame with the End of Training subfield equal to 1 to a target responder, after the time offset indicated by the following equation or, alternatively, in an assigned BF TDD slot, the initiator shall set its DMG antenna to the same sector that was used to transmit the respective TDD SSW Ack frame to transmit an Announce frame to the responder:
+Once the initiator sends a TDD SSW Ack frame with the End of Training subfield equal to 1 to a target responder, it may transmit a single PPDU other than a TDD Beamforming frame to the target responder, setting its transmit antenna to the same sector it used to transmit the last TDD SSW Ack frame, at the following offset from the end of the last transmitted SSW Ack frame, or, alternatively, in an assigned BF TDD slot:

 InitiatorTransmitOffset – [(AckCountIndex + 1) × TXTIME(TDD SSW Ack) + (CountIndex – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (9)

-where:

-InitiatorTransmitOffset is the Initiator Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield set to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is variable.

-CountIndex is the Count Index subfield value from the received TDD SSW or TDD SSW Ack

-AckCountIndex is the Ack Count Index subfield value from the transmitted TDD SSW Ack frame
+where InitiatorTransmitOffset is value of the Initiator Transmit Offset subfield in the TDD SSW Ack frame with the End of Training subfield set to 1, CountIndex is the value of the Count Index subfield in the received TDD SSW or TDD SSW Ack frame, and AckCountIndex is the value of the Ack Count Index subfield in the transmitted TDD SSW Ack frame.

+Subsequent opportunities for the initiator to transmit to the responder are separated by the value of the Transmit Period subfield in the last TDD SSW Ack frame.

-Once the initiator sends a TDD SSW Ack frame with the End of Training subfield equal to 1 to a responder, after the time offset indicated by the following equation, the initiator shall set its receive and transmit DMG antenna and sector as was indicated in, respectively, the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW Ack frame with the End Of Training subfield set to 1, in order to receive the Announce frame transmitted by the responder:
+Additionally, after the initiator has sent the last TDD SSW Ack frame with the End of Training subfield equal to 1 to a target responder, it can receive a single PPDU other than a TDD Beamforming frame from the responder, setting its receive DMG antenna and sector to what was indicated in the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW Ack frame, and at the following offset from the end of the last transmitted TDD SSW Ack frame:

 ResponderTransmitOffset – [(AckCountIndex + 1) × TXTIME(TDD SSW Ack) + (CountIndex – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (10)